2016 6 Hours of Spa-Francorchamps: Race

 Upfront, the No. 5 Toyota increased its lead over the No. 8 Audi to 38.778 seconds, while the first Audi moved into 12th position.
-The No. 1 Porsche returned to the pit lane for a change of front axel and fell down the order in LMP1 because of different tyre speeds of the vehicle's front wheels.
+The No. 1 Porsche returned to the pit lane for a change of front axle and fell down the order in LMP1 because of different tyre speeds of the vehicle's front wheels.
 G-Drive's No. 38 entry was issued a two-minute stop-and-go penalty for its role in the collision with the No. 95 Aston Martin.
 Fässler nearly placed Davidson into the grass at Stavelot while lapping the Extreme Speed Motorsports Ligier.
 Fässler then entered the pit lane for a replacement front bodywork.
 Gulf's Porsche car spun after contact with Emmanuel Collard's Ferrari at Rivage.
 The second full course caution was later necessitated when debris was located on three sections of the track.
 Davidson remained the leader at the restart, ahead of Duval.
 Davidson immediately increased his advantage over the latter.
 The No. 7 car hit the No. 36 Alpine at La Source, causing the latter to spin.
 The third round of pit stops commenced shortly afterwards when Audi and Toyota stopped for fuel and driver changes.
 Kraihamer's No. 13 Rebellion Racing vehicle hit the LMP2 leader Tor Graves in the No. 44 Manor Oreca, beaching his car on La Source's apex for a long period of time before rejoining the track.

 Graves, who fell to second in class, went into Rivage's gravel trap with a left-front brake failure, causing him to retire.
 Toyota retired their No. 6 entry because of an engine failure caused by an electrical fault.
 Smoke bellowed from the rear-end of Nakajima's Toyota upon leaving La Source and he went back into the pit lane where his mechanics worked on rectifying the problem allowing Oliver Jarvis in the No. 8 Audi to inherit the lead.
 Webber drove straight at the Bus Stop chicane, spun, and drove into the pit lane.
 Stefan Mücke, who was affected by turbocharger issues, lost control of the No. 66 Ford after his left-rear tyre burst, and narrowly avoided going airborne.
 He made heavy contact with the left-hand side barriers at Raidillon, heavily damaging the front-end and removing both of the car's doors, littering debris on the circuit.
 Mücke stopped in the centre of the track, causing the No. 2 Porsche to swerve to avoid hitting him.
 The safety car was deployed to allow marshals to repair the heavily damaged tyre barrier.
 Drivers were instructed to steer onto the right-hand side of the track at Eau Rouge because the stranded car blocked the turn.
 Mücke was transported to the medical centre and was later taken to the local hospital for a precautionary check-up because of leg bruising.